 For more information, contact the Classification and Compensation Division at 954-828-5300.

-The Employee Relations Division and the Office of Professional Standards (OPS) operate under the Human Resources Department.
+The Employee Relations Division operates under the Human Resources Department.
 The work of Employee Relations creates a direct link between the employees, managers and executives.
-OPS is available to receive, review and attempt to resolve any claim of unfair treatment in the workplace.
 It is with immense pride that this division stands ready to meet the needs of the City of Fort Lauderdale and its neighbors.

 Employee Relations is responsible for:

 - Bargaining with four labor organizations that represent the City’s workforce, through five collective bargaining agreements.